-I will state very strongly that I’m not talking about marriage in this post because marriage is something not designed to fall apart, sadly it does sometimes but this post isn’t about marriage, its about friends.
+I will state very strongly that I’m not talking about marriage in this post because marriage is something never planned to fall apart, sadly it does sometimes but this post isn’t about marriage, its about friendships.
 Friends can become toxic, because unlike marriage, they don’t have as vested interest in working it out as say a married couple might.
-So we are talking just about friendships.

 From research and personal experience here are some key points to consider when considering “shall I say goodbye?”
 Some are obvious, others aren’t so.

 If a friendship causes you physical harm.
 This is an easy one.
 If your friend is beating you up and its against your will, clearly it isn’t wisdom to have that friendship continue.